-A new High Repetition Rate Linac (HRRL) beamline located in the Beam Lab of Physics Department at Idaho State University has been successfully reconstructed to produce and transport positrons to the experimental cell.
+A new High Repetition Rate Linac (HRRL) beamline located in ISU's Physics Department beam lab has been successfully reconstructed to produce and transport positrons to the experimental cell.
 The electron beam energy profile and emittance of the HRRL were measured using a Faraday cup and an OTR based diagnostic system.
-The electron spatial profile measured using the OTR system was not described by a Gaussian distribution but by a super Gaussian or Lorentzian distribution.
-The unnormalized rms emittance of HRRL at $15\pm1.6$ MeV and 11 pC micro pulse charge is $0.37\pm0.02$ for horizontal projection and $0.30\pm0.04$ for vertical projection.
+The positron production rate was measured for positron energies between 1 and 5 MeV.
+The results are shown in Figure 5.1 along with the prediction made by a GEANT4 simulation of the beamline.